Today’s rates for a wide variety of multifamily loans

 Well-planned syndication can provide unparalleled opportunities to make some of the industry’s biggest deals, regardless of the financial shortcomings of any participating entity.
 Additionally, through syndication, members can comfortably own a reasonable stake in multiple projects, control more units, and ultimately be able to achieve economies of scale through the control of more units.
 Syndication allows investors to scale operations much quicker and more securely.

-From a profit standpoint, syndication is an entrepreneurial goldmine, as syndications generate fees and cash flow from each deal, and members are compensated for their stake in each investment, typically using an advanced syndication platform like Groundbreaker.
+From a profit standpoint, syndication is an entrepreneurial goldmine, as syndications generate fees and cash flow from each deal, and members are compensated for their stake in each investment, typically using an advanced syndication platform like Janover Connect.
 If more deals are undertaken by the syndication, these returns are able to grow at substantial rates — becoming a formidable revenue stream for the syndicator and enticing passive income for participating limited members.

 Disadvantages of Multifamily Syndication